updated on 24 March 2026

 Annual themes and topics, panel discussions and networking events with lawyers from underrepresented backgrounds, accessible membership schemes, and even outreach programmes to schools and sixth-form students are some of the ways societies have impressed us with their efforts over the past few years.
 More than this, a law-related society should seek to represent its members and their diverse needs and backgrounds, and ultimately allow all members to feel welcome and supported in its community.

-The ‘Most committed to increasing diversity’ award, sponsored by Shoosmiths, was presented to York Law Society.
+The ‘Most committed to increasing diversity’ award, sponsored by Shoosmiths, was presented to Manchester University Law Society.

 Take a look at our Diversity hub, sponsored by Gowling WLG (UK) LLP, for content relating to diversity and inclusion.